 If your doctor tells you to stop taking AURORIX, or the tablets have passed their expiry date, ask your pharmacist what to do with any tablets that are left over.

 AURORIX comes in two strengths of tablets.

-AURORIX 150 mg and 300 mg tablets both contain:
+AURORIX 150 mg and 300 mg tablets also contain the following inactive ingredients:

-AURORIX 150 mg tablets also contain yellow iron oxide (172).
+AURORIX 150 mg tablets also contain yellow iron oxide.

 AURORIX tablets are gluten free.

 AURORIX comes in boxes of 60 tablets.

 Level 1, 30 The Bond